ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 ### Step 2

 After you have carefully decided where you want to place your Town Hall (Remember, the position where you placed the Town Hall block will be the center of your Town's protected area.
 Once placed, the area will be set and cannot be changed).
-Use your <a href="#build_tool">Build Tool</a> to place the Town Hall block, once you "commit" to the placement of the Town Hall, the Town hall block will be set and your Citizens will automagically appear.
+Use your <a href="#build_tool">Build Tool</a> to place the Town Hall block, once you "commit" to the placement of the Town Hall, the Town Hall block will be set and your citizens will automatically appear.
 You can right click the Town Hall block to look at its graphical user interface.

 ### Town Hall GUI